Nature begins reshaping Middle Beach

-This crucial work is a direct response to the effects of coastal erosion, accelerated by climate change, which has seen cliffs fall by up to four metres in a single night.
+This crucial work was a direct response to the effects of coastal erosion, accelerated by climate change, which has seen cliffs fall by up to four metres in a single night.

 We have gradually been relocating structures from the cliff to the car park, including the café and toilets, as they came under threat of erosion.
 The long-term vision is to allow the cove to realign naturally, creating a coastline more resilient to future environmental challenges.